P3p3Silvia/OSCPGear/README.md

 # OSCPGear
-OSCP Scripts, Notes, and other associated Tools
+OSCP Scripts, Cheatsheets, Notes, and other associated Tools no class material present